linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/III. Liquidity of Assets/Class 6-Bank Runs/Note on the Leveraged Loan Market.md

 Collecting and assessing information about a borrower is costly, so the lead bank acts as the delegated manager for the syndicated loan, with primary responsibility for ex ante due diligence on and ex-post monitoring of the borrower.
 This reduces the cost of the borrower's screening and monitoring.
 Put simply, borrowing from a syndicate of five lenders is cheaper than getting a standalone loan from each of these lenders.
 However, this also makes syndicate participants dependent on the accuracy of the information collected and presented by the lead bank while holding a direct pro rata claim against the borrower.
 Unless it can be proven in court that the information was misrepresented, participants have no claim against the lead bank.

 Loan syndication is a form of the so-called "originate-to-distribute" model of lending and, as such, is sensitive to information asymmetry due to imperfect alignment of incentives between the originating lender and the syndicate participants.
-For example, the lead lender could have an incentive to originate

-a high-risk loan in order to build a relationship with a particular borrower or in order to collect the underwriting fees charged directly to the borrower at the origination of the loan. $^{f}$
+For example, the lead lender could have an incentive to originate a high-risk loan in order to build a relationship with a particular borrower or in order to collect the underwriting fees charged directly to the borrower at the origination of the loan.$^{f}$

 In view of the above, while a traditional bank loan spread is determined by borrower characteristics and the nature of the collateral, in a syndication loan the private content of the information collected by the lead bank induces an additional premium driven by the degree of information asymmetry between the lead and participant banks.
 The lead's reputation and the implicit requirement that it retains a share of the loan on its balance sheet (the so-called "skin in the game") help to mitigate this cost.
 This is one explanation for why the arrangers market is so concentrated and is dominated by very large banks.
 (See Exhibit 3.)
 More broadly, due to information asymmetry, a bank's ability to originate syndicated loans is closely connected to its reputation, the strength of its balance sheet, and its capacity to retain a share of the loan on its balance.